People

 Sarah Knoerr

-MSc Student.
-Sarah is interested in habitat amendments in agroecosystems.
-She is investigating the potential for grassland set-asides to serve as nesting habitat for bumble bees within agricultural landscapes.
-Outside of school Sarah likes to climb, ride or just generally be outdoors.
+Field/lab coordinator.
+Sarah did her master’s in the lab, investigating the potential for grassland set-asides to serve as nesting habitat for bumble bees within agricultural landscapes.
+Outside of school Sarah likes to climb, ride and just generally be outdoors.

 Batoule Hyjazie